smartdevicelink/protocol_spec/README.md

   </tr>
 </table>

-#### 3.4.3 Heartbeat NACK
+#### 4.5.3 Heartbeat NAK
-There is no heartbeat NACK.
+There is currently no heartbeat NAK.

-## 4. Services
+## 5. Services
+Every active session has the ability to start any of the services defined in this protocol spec as long as they have permission on the module in which they are connected.
+Every session can only have one of each type of service open at a time.

 Messages sent have a priority based on their Service Type.
 Lower values for service type have higher delivery priority.
 A message's payload's format is based on the different service types defined below.

-### 4.1 RPC Service
+### 5.1 Control Service
 >Required: All Protocol Versions

+The control service is the lowest level service available.
+While Control Frame packets are used frequently, the control service itself is rarely used.

+### 5.2 RPC Service
+>Required: All Protocol Versions

 The RPC service is used to send requests, responses, and notifications between an application and a head unit.
-Valid messages are defined in the [RPC Specification](https://github.com/smartdevicelink/sdl_core/blob/develop/src/components/interfaces/MOBILE_API.xml).
+Valid messages are defined in the [RPC Specification](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/interfaces/MOBILE_API.xml).

 The payload of a message sent via the RPC service, which directly follows the Frame Header in the packet, consists of a Binary Header, and JSON data representing the RPC.